 I acknowledge that I have received the 'Field Trip Guidelines for Chaperones', I have read these guidelines, I understand all the responsibilities and duties as a chaperone, and I have accepted these responsibilities.

-Field Trip At Copy of policy for your reference, a

-Chaperone r specific form for each field trip will be

-Signature of given to all chaperones to sign.
+Chaperone i Signature of Copy of policy for your reference, a specific form for each field trip will be given to all chaperones to sign.